Dear Parents/Carers and Pupils,

 I am very proud to be the Chair of Governors here at Trinity St Marys' School and to be part of a fantastic governance team.
-Their individual contributions help to make our school a successful and happy environment for all of our pupils.
+We are extremely fortunate to have a governing body who are committed, together with the staff, to achieve the very best outcomes for all of our pupils.

 Regards and very best wishes to you all.

 Chair of Governors.

 ANNUAL GOVERNANCE STATEMENT OF THE GOVERNING BODY OF